Approach

 Do you need strategy, execution, or both?

 If you already know what you want to build and need someone to build it, skip the strategy firms.
-Go straight to a boutique specialist or platform vendor.
-If you genuinely do not know where AI fits in your workflow, a strategy-first engagement (from any size firm) makes sense.
-Just make sure it includes a clear build plan, not just a slide deck.
+Go to a boutique specialist or platform vendor.
+If you honestly do not know where AI fits in your workflow, a strategy-first engagement (from any size firm) makes sense.
+Just make sure it ends with a clear build plan, not a slide deck.

 What is your timeline?

 If you need results in weeks, your options are boutique firms and platform vendors.
-Mid-tier consultants and McKinsey operate on quarterly timescales.
+Mid-tier consultants and McKinsey work on quarterly timelines.
 In-house teams take 6-18 months to become productive.
 Match your urgency to the option's delivery speed.

 Frequently Asked Questions